 Olive oil is an essential component of the Mediterranean diet, which has been linked to heart health and longevity.
 When you buy a bottle of oil oil, you may notice the label states the following:

 Limited and not conclusive scientific evidence suggests that eating about two tablespoons (23 grams) of olive oil daily may reduce the risk of coronary heart disease due to the monounsaturated fat in olive oil.
 To achieve this possible benefit, olive oil is to replace a similar amount of saturated fat and not increase the total number of calories you eat in a day.

 The coronary arteries provide blood to your heart muscle.
-The monounsaturated fats help to keep those arteries clear so that your heart can get enough oxygen and nutrients to keep pumping.
-You can get this health benefit by substituting other less-healthy fats with two tablespoons of olive oil.
-Virgin olive oil is better than more refined oil because it contains polyphenols that work as antioxidants.
+The monounsaturated fats in olive oil help to keep those arteries clear so your heart can get enough oxygen and nutrients to keep pumping.

 Olive oil is good for your heart and keeps your cholesterol levels healthy, but that's not all it can do.
 Extra virgin olive oil contains polyphenols that can reduce inflammation and help to prevent some forms of cancer.

 Here are some ideas for including more olive oil in your diet:

 - Use olive oil dressing on your favorite salad.

 - Dip pieces of 100-percent whole grain bread in a dish of olive oil that has been dusted with pepper and oregano.

 - Sprinkle green vegetables with olive oil instead of margarine or butter.

 - Make pesto and serve with your favorite pasta.